retorquere/zotero-folder-import/README.md

 * Open the gear menu in the top right
 * Select "Install Add-on From File..." .

 Import folder of attachments into a collection hierarchy.
-Click the green "+" button above the item list, and select "Add files from folder"
+Select "Add files from folder" from the file menu.

 # Support - read carefully